Send in your ideas. Deadline December 1, 2024

 NGI Zero Commons Fund logo

 The goal of the NGI Zero Commons Fund is to reclaim the public nature of the internet.
-It helps to deliver, mature and scale new and existing internet commons across the whole technology spectrum, from libre silicon to middleware, from P2P infrastructure to convenient end user applications.
+It is the widest in scope of the active funds and supports projects that help to deliver, mature and scale new and existing internet commons across the whole technology spectrum.

 NGI TALER logo

 NGI TALER is a pilot programme with the very concrete objective to roll out a new, best-in-class electronic payment system.
-Part of the budget is reserved for open calls to fund additional free and open source efforts that are aligned with NGI TALER.
+It builds on the strong foundations of GNU Taler — the privacy-preserving digital payment system developed by the GNU community and Taler Systems SA.

 NGI Mobifree logo

-NGI Mobifree is a pilot programme designed to create more ethical and human mobile software.
-Let's get beyond the status quo of mobile software, and create a virtuous cycle of innovation within and on top of the foundation of Mobifree.
+NGI Mobifree is a pilot programme specifically aimed at creating more ethical and human mobile software involving a number of Android-based open source efforts.
+Let's get beyond the status quo and create a virtuous cycle of innovation within and on top of the foundation of Mobifree.

 In addition we run the NGI Zero Review programme, which supports projects within the larger Next Generation Internet initiative to improve their quality and inclusiveness — for instance by hardening security and privacy, improving accessibility, tackling open source licensing compliance issues and through standardisation. >> more...